AlexanderNyr/AuraLite-Shaders/README.md

 * Forced vanilla Minecraft clouds off via `clouds=false` and added `gbuffers_clouds` discard shaders as a fallback, so AuraLite's procedural clouds do not overlap with default clouds.
 * Added `gbuffers_weather` to make vanilla rain/snow streaks less dense and more transparent by default.
 * Added explicit opaque entity/hand passes to prevent players, mobs and held items from appearing semi-transparent.
-* Restored the v1.0.5-style water surface pipeline with a hybrid detector: depth-difference compatibility for strong reflections, plus glass/ice rejection when reliable material data is present.

 ---